 Confirmation of Isolates

-When the swabs obtained from the door handle and keypad of HDFC ATM, KVB ATM, INDIAN BANK ATM, BOI ATM, ICICI ATM was plated on to Nutrient agar, MacConkey and Mannitol salt agar plates after 24 hours of incubation colonies were found.These colonies were subjected to identification by Gram staining and standard biochemical test based on Bergey’s manual systamic bacteria.
+When the swabs obtained from the door handle and keypad of HDFC ATM, KVB ATM, INDIAN BANK ATM, BOI ATM, ICICI ATM was plated on to Nutrient agar, MacConkey and Mannitol salt agar plates after 24 hours of incubation colonies were found.These colonies were subjected to identification by Gram staining and standard biochemical test based on Bergey’s manual systemic bacteria.

 ANTIBIOGRAM OF THE ISOLATES

 All the isolates were subjected to the Kirby Bauer disc diffusion assay with the following antibiotics Nalidixicacid (30mcg), Ampicillin (10mcg), Cephataxmo (30mcg), Novobiocin (30), Amphoteicin (100) and Cetriaxone.
-Sub cultured in nutrient broth tubes of their turbidity was adjusted with 0.5% M c farland standard and they were used for swabing the Muller Hinton Agar plates on which the antibiogram was to be done
+Sub cultured in nutrient broth tubes of their turbidity was adjusted to 0.5% M c farland standard and they were used for swapping the Muller Hinton Agar plates on which the antibiogram was to be done

 PREPARATION OF HERBAL HAND WASH